Markus-Beermann/WikiSaver/README.md

    ```

 ## Dependencies
-- `geopy` - Used for geolocation and distance calculations.
+- `geopy` - For distance calculations.